 Sometimes, that’s how I feel about these beautiful hand-dyed skeins.
 I see them, fall in love, bring them home… where they waste away waiting for a project that will work for its busy variegation.
 Thankfully, that hand dyed yarn will now arise from the ashes to be reborn.

 Prefer to use your scraps?
 Yardage for each section has been included, so you can give life so some of those mini’s hanging around.

-From the Ashes is worked flat, and the pattern consists of written directions.
-The design includes detailed instructions for the techniques used, and a handy-dandy progress tracker is included to help you keep track of each row and your stitch counts.
+Worked flat, From the Ashes contains written directions, charts, and is broken down into comprehensive sections.
+The pattern includes detailed instructions for the techniques used and a handy-dandy progress tracker to help you keep track of your row and stitch counts.

 Skill Level Intermediate

-Suggested Yarn It’s a Stitch Up – Favourite Sock 100% Superwash Merino 400 yards/ 100 grams Colorway in Sample: Reaction
+Suggested Yarn It’s a Stitch Up – Favourite Sock 100% Superwash Merino 400 yds/ 100 g Colorway in Sample: Reaction

 Finished Measurements Approximately 84” (214 cm) across the wingspan, 14” (35.5 cm) deep after blocking.